Tile Museum

 only of its kind in the world, and contains a splendid array of tiles from

-as early as the 15th century along with displays on how they're made.
+as early as the 15th century, along with displays on how they're made.

-renovation following the Great Earthquake had its interior turned into one
+renovation following the Great Earthquake, had its interior turned into one

-of the most magnificent in the city.
+of the city's most magnificent.

 The splendor and opulence of the

 impressive.
-Noteworthy amid the rich decoration are panels in the ceiling
+Noteworthy amid the rich decoration, are panels in the ceiling

-with gilt frames set with paintings,
+with gilt frames set with paintings, including portraits of King João III

 and his queen, Catherine of Austria.
 Several other glorious paintings in